-Other major factors expected to compliment future revenue growth of this global market include, increasing healthcare expenditures, growing concerns regarding outbreaks at regular intervals, and rising need to protect populations across the globe from known as well as unencountered virus strains.
-The 2019–2020 coronavirus outbreak is slated to have a detrimental impact on the revenue growth of various markets, thereby affecting global GDP.
-For instance, tourism in the semi-autonomous Chinese territory of Macao has dropped by 73.6% from 2019 to 2020 amid the Wuhan coronavirus outbreak, according to statistics released by the government recently.
-Governments and healthcare authorities are striving to get aid in the form of drugs for treating infected individuals, as well as to avoid further spread of the virus.
+Other major factors expected to compliment future revenue growth of this global market include, increasing healthcare expenditures, growing concerns regarding outbreaks at regular intervals, and the growing need to protect populations across the globe from known as well as unencountered virus strains.
+The 2019–2020 coronavirus outbreak is slated to have a detrimental impact on the revenue growth of various global industries, thereby affecting overall global GDP.
+For instance, tourism in the semi-autonomous Chinese territory of Macau, has dropped by 73.6% from 2019 to 2020 amid the Wuhan coronavirus outbreak, according to statistics released by their government recently.
+Governments and healthcare authorities are increasingly focused on securing aid in the form of drugs to treat infected individuals, as well as vaccines to avoid the further spread of this virus.

-However, high cost involved in research and development of therapeutic drugs and vaccines, and time required for each phase of clinical trials are among some of the major factors that could hamper market growth of this global industry in the foreseeable future.
+However, the high-costs associated with the research & development of therapeutic drugs and vaccines, as well as the time required for each phase of clinical trials are among some of the major factors that could hamper market growth of this global industry in the foreseeable future.

 Regional Market Insights: Global Coronavirus Vaccine Market

 North America is slated to account for the highest number of revenue shares of the global coronavirus vaccine market in the coming years, followed by the markets in Europe.
 This can be attributed to the presence of major industry players in this region, increasing investments towards R&D activities, as well as strong support from the government, in the form of aid and other initiatives.
 The U.S. has purchased over a billion doses of various vaccines for COVID-19, which is one of the highest in the world, and Canada has highest vaccine doses per citizen.
 Revenue from the markets in the Asia Pacific region are slated to expand at the highest CAGR in the foreseeable future, owing to the increasing demand and need for novel preventive therapeutics as well as effective vaccines to treat their vast target markets, is a major factor that expected to continue to fuel the revenue growth of this market.
 India has bought the highest amount of COVID vaccines when compared to any other individual nation.